cardboard-iguana/cardboard-iguana.com/log/2022-06-24-offsec-live-pen-200.md

 Line C
 EOF

-# Also, redirect “heredoc” into a file.
+# Also, redirect "heredoc" into a file.
 #
 cat << EOF > file.txt
 Line A